Ganymede-Bio/website-docusaurus/docs/nodes/File/CSV_Read.md

 displayed_sidebar: nodeSidebar
 ---

-Reads in the content of a CSV
+Reads contents of a CSV file into data lake

 The contents of CSV file are passed to the user-defined function, which return one or more tables for storage in Ganymede data lake.

 ### Parameters
 - **input_file_csv** : `str`